zarazaga/ImpatientGIS/Impatient_Ch1.md

 *'Natural Neighbourhoods'* is a useful polygon dataset of the way people name their neighborhoods with an attribute called "SUM_ELECTNO' of the numbers of voters.

+*(Its is important to learn how to find, and download your own data.
+But if you run into difficulties, here is  backup data: Download the zip folder: https://github.com/zarazaga/ImpatientGIS/blob/master/EdinburghData.zip Right-click the *.zip and Extract All.

 ## 1.4 Add vector data to a Map